-DON: ...2:8, "And then the lawless one will be revealed when the Lord Jesus will overthrow with the breath of his mouth and destroy by the splendor of His coming.”
-And Christ himself, in his own...all of that discourse, now this is His coming, speaks in Matthew 24 that at that time, this is verse 30, "At that time, the Son of Man will appear in the sky and all the nations of the earth will mourn.
-They will see the Son of Man coming on the clouds of the sky with power and great glory.
-And He will send his angels with a loud trumpet call and they will gather his elect from the four winds, from one end of the heavens to the other.”
-And I believe in Mark it says the heavens and the earth.”
+DON: If he’s talking to the believers, and he says, “And the lawless one will be revealed” – this is on verse 8, 2:8 – “And then the lawless one will be revealed, whom the Lord Jesus will overthrow with the breath of His mouth and destroy by the splendor of His coming.”
+And Christ Himself, in His own Olivet Discourse – now this is His coming, speaks in Matthew 24, that, “At that time” – this is verse 30 – “At that time the Son of Man will appear in the sky, and all the nations of the earth will mourn; they will see the Son of Man coming on the clouds of the sky with power and great glory.
+And He will send His angels with a loud trumpet call, and they will gather His elect from the four winds, from one end of the heavens to the other.”
+And I believe in Mark it says, “The heavens and the earth.”

 JOHN: I’m not sure I understand the question.
-Isn’t that awful.
+Isn’t that awful?

-DON: Christ says...Christ says in the second coming He’s coming after the tribulation and with the call of the trumpet in verse 30.
+DON: Well, Christ says – Christ says in the second coming He’s coming after the tribulation and with the call of the trumpet in verse 30.
 How can then there be a pre-tribulation rapture?
 He’s not coming twice.